Human DevelopmentTranscending potential through academic and professional development

 Conclusion

 Discarding seemingly fallacious interpretations like the ubiquitous pyramid and restoring Maslow's fully evolved theory may provide a more accurate perspective of Maslow's vision—and a more accurate picture of human development and consciousness.
-This reemergence is taking place outside of academia and science as Maslow's ideas continue to serve as the foundation of both Third Force and Fourth Force psychology.
+This re-emergence is occurring outside of academia and science as Maslow's ideas continue to serve as the foundation of Third Force and Fourth Force psychology.
 However, this reemergence adds a mystical dimension to the accepted version of Maslow's theory that may prove challenging for academic and business applications.

-This paper was published in the August/September 2008 issue of "Association of Humanist Psychology Perspective" and is posted here with the permission of the publisher and author.
+This paper was published in the August/September 2008 issue of "Association of Humanist Psychology Perspective" and is posted here with the publisher's and author's permission.
 For usage rights, please contact the author through the "contact form>".

 Human Development Perspectives